anthonynarine/Gaff/README.md

-# The not most chatty app
+# not the Chattiest chat app
 Attempting a react/django chat app